Liscannor Sewerage Scheme

 What are the benefits of this project?

-- Will improve the water quality in the receiving waters
+- Improve the water quality in Liscannor Bay.

-- Cleaner water will enhance Liscannor’s amenity value and act as a platform for social and economic development
+- Cleaner water will enhance environmental amenity value of the Liscannor area and act as a platform for social and economic development.

 - Ensure compliance with national and EU regulations relating to the treatment of wastewater.

 - These works are due to commence in late Summer 2021.

 - It is expected that the project will take 18 months.

 - We will endeavour to keep the local community informed as this essential project progresses and further details on the timelines shall be provided in the coming weeks and months.